THE OLD TESTAMENT TEXTS

 HEBREW SCRIPTURE ORDER

-Indeed the early church had more books in their Scriptures than did the Hebrew text.
-However, to reconnect with the Hebrew tradition and understand the Hebrew Scriptures canonically as Jesus and his Hebrew followers did, this resource is presented in their original order found in the TaNaK.Each Hebrew Scripture writing is accompanied by a brief explanation of the author's/compiler's motivations and the circumstances that led to the writing.
+The early church had more books in their Scriptures than did the Hebrew text as a result of the wide use of the Septuagint.
+However, to reconnect with the Hebrew tradition and understand the Hebrew Scriptures canonically as Jesus and his Hebrew followers did, our resource is presented in their original order as found in the TaNaK.Each Hebrew Scripture writing is accompanied by a brief explanation of the author's/compiler's motivations and the circumstances that led to the writing.
 Additionally, estimated timelines for when the described events likely occurred are provided.
 It's important to note that due to historical uncertainties and the potential unreliability of details, the dates in this list are approximations.*

 Books with the abbreviation *CRBV* next to them indicates a Cultivate Relationships Bible Version is available to read.